GeneCloud1485/Drama-in-History/docs/2_actors/actor_stats.md

 -   **Mental** (Mnt)
 -   **Social** (Soc)

-Each attribute can range from -3 up to 8
+Each attribute can range from -3 up to 6

 -   -3 represents total incapacity and retirement
 -   0 or less represents a significant weakness or disability
 -   1 is below average and a weakness
--   2 represents average
+-   2 is low average
--   3-4 is above average or good talent
+-   3 average
--   5 is superior
+-   4 is above average or good talent
--   6 is uniquely talented or blessed
+-   5 is uniquely talented or blessed
--   7+ is extraordinary and very rare
+-   6 is extraordinary and very rare

 # Currency Pools
 Currency Pools represent a more dynamic value than the primary attributes.
 They start at Maximum Currency Pool value and the current pool value is tracked separately as the pool can be reduced as a result of the outcome of situations, and recover with the passage of time.